9th8/up-to-date-real-world-haskell/14-using-parsec.md

 content of the remaining cells, if any.
 The result is simply the first cell and the remaining cells assembled into a list.

-Let\'s skip over `remainingCells` for a minute and look at `cellContent`.
+Let's skip over `remainingCells` for a minute and look at `cellContent`.
 A cell contains any number of characters, but each character must not be a comma or end of line character.
-The `noneOf` function matches one item, so long as it isn\'t in the list of items that we pass.
+The `noneOf` function matches one item, so long as it isn't in the list of items that we pass.
 So, saying `many (noneOf ",\n")` defines a cell the way we want it.